 where $H_\alpha$ is the R\'enyi entropy of a single noise element, $\UNoise$, with parameter $\alpha$

 Moreover, given $S^n=1^n$, the process $\{n^{-1}\log G(N^n)\}$ satisfies a LDP (e.g. \cite{Dembo98}) with convex rate-function

-where $\IN(0)=\Hmin$ and $\IN(\HN)=0$. \end{proposition} Setting $\alpha=1$ in equation \eqref{eq:sCGF}, as Arikan originally did in his investigation of sequential decoding, establishes that the expected guesswork grows exponentially in $n$ with growth rate $\Hhalf$, the R\'enyi entropy of the noise with parameter $1/2$, which is greater than the Shannon entropy, $\HN$.
-That the zero of the rate-function in equation \eqref{eq:rf} occurs at the Shannon entropy of the noise ensures, however, that the majority of the probability is accumulated by making queries up to and including the Shannon typical set.
-The apparent discrepancy in these two facts occurs because the guesswork distribution has a long tail that dominates its average.
-As that tail has little probability, however, it does not impact the \tb{code-book} rates that are achievable with GRAND, and its negative impact on complexity can be ameliorated by abandoning guessing after a set number of queries, as is exploited in the design of GRANDAB.
+\end{proposition} Heuristically, Eq. \eqref{eq:rf} implies that $P(G(N^n)\approx |\A|^{nx}) = |\A|^{-n\IN(x)}$ for large $n$.
+As $\IN(\HN)=0$, with high probability the number of queries until $N^n$ is identified concentrates at $|\A|^{n\HN}$.
+The probability that $N^n$ is identified in either fewer or more queries decays exponentially in $n$ with a rate governed by the convex function $\IN$ defined in Eq. \eqref{eq:rf}.
+Setting $\alpha=1$ in Eq. \eqref{eq:sCGF}, as Arikan originally did in his investigation of sequential decoding, establishes that the expected guesswork grows exponentially in $n$ with rate $\Hhalf$. which is greater than the Shannon entropy, $\HN$.
+That the zero of the rate-function in Eq. \eqref{eq:rf} occurs at $\HN$ ensures, however, that the majority of the probability is accumulated by making queries up to and including the Shannon typical set.
+The apparent discrepancy in these two facts occurs because the guesswork distribution has a long tail that dominates its average but has little probability.